 You are so happy because you find out a solution for a chronic problem until you bumped into somebody (let’s name it Parker) saying NO, we are not going to use Redis.

-Parker can be a colleague, team leader, CTO or even CEO.
+As I mentioned, Parker could be a colleague, team leader, CTO or even CEO.

 A small conversation with Parker makes you know that he thinks Redis is complicated.

-By the way, Parker has no experience with Redis and he never tried it before, all he knows is that Redis is a caching system.
+By the way, Parker has no experience with Redis, and he never tried it before.

 No doubt that Redis is one of the easiest in-memory databases, it’s just a key-value paired with a few commands, nothing else.